 - Find an excellent location inside your truck to place the ELD module and mobile device

-- Turn ignition on, and the ELD module is ready to connect to your tablet or mobile device.
+Turn the ignition on, and the ELD module is ready to connect to your tablet or mobile device.

-- Lunch the app store on your phone and download REVEAL ELD Logbook App (Verizon only).
+- Lunch the app store on your phone or tablet and download REVEAL ELD Logbook App (Verizon only).

-- Click on the app icon to open the app on your phone or tablet.
+- Click on the Verizon Connect reveal app icon to open the app on your phone or tablet.

 - Your Bluetooth will turn on automatically.

-- Allow the App to access the device.
+- Allow the Verizon Connect app to access the device.